TimothyChristiansen/inline-src/README.md

 ## Config

-A valid config file must be present at `./inline-src.config` with file extension .json, .js, .mjs, .ts, or .mts.
+A valid config file must be present at `./inline-src.config` with file extension .json, .js, .mjs, or .cjs.

+The config file is discovered and parsed via [lilconfig]https://www.npmjs.com/package/lilconfig) which is a more lightweight, dependency-free version of `cosmiconfig`.

 ### Config Structure